Ravi2712/Ten-Pin-Bowling/README.md

 Ten-pin bowling is a game in which a player (called a "bowler") rolls a bowling ball down a wood-structure or synthetic (polyurethane) lane and towards ten pins positioned at the end of the lane.

-This repositiory gives the Final Score of Valid rolls from User.
+This repositiory gives the Final Score of Valid rolls for Player.
 Game rules are implemented as per traditional calculation of this game.
 For More info : https://en.wikipedia.org/wiki/Ten-pin_bowling

-### Run configuration
+## Run configuration

 This program is written in Objective-C. You will be needed Xcode or Objective-C Compiler to run the program.
 Run Xcode Project.

-### Usage
+## Usage

 Program is designed for multiple players, as well.